 - Dial 382, and then enter the Station Speed Dial bin (0 to 9).
-The system dials the number. - Press (Up) or (Down) to scroll through the speed-dial bins, and then press # to select the bin and dial the number.
+The system dials the number. - Press ◄II] (Up) or ◄I (Down) to scroll through the speed-dial bins, and then press # to select the location and dial the number.

-You can also use a Station Speed Dial button assigned to the number you are dialing.
-See "Assigning Speed-Dial Numbers to Programmable Buttons" on page 28.
+You can also program buttons to dial Station Speed-Dial numbers.
+See "Assigning Speed-Dial Numbers to Programmable Buttons" on page 26.